jaredly/j2/Roadmap.md

 OK so I need to make a `comment` pp type.
 I'm pretty sure.
 So that my args no not to comma-separate it.

+- [x] get comments printing!
+- [x] make the pretty printer by hand, it's not really that hard.
+I like having it in the two steps though tbh, idk.
+- [x] ok just for fun, I've verified that HM (alg-j) can't handle rank-2 polymorphism.
+I think. like, it can'd type `f => (f(1), f("hi"))`.
+I'm pretty sure I've established that.
+	So, that's exciting.
+We'll see how far I can get with inference.
+	But I do think it'll be a good exercise.
+- [x] ok so I'm so glad that comments are printing.
+- [ ]

 #

 ok so this is where I wish that I could be building up my grammar incrementally.